-In 2019, SAMR will continue focusing on public utilities, drug substances, building materials, day-to-day consumer goods and other areas relating to the people's livelihood, and intensify efforts to investigate and punish monopoly agreements and abuse of market dominance.
+In 2020, SAMR will continue focusing on public utilities, drug substances, building materials, day-to-day consumer goods and other areas relating to the people's livelihood, and intensify efforts to investigate and punish monopoly agreements and abuse of market dominance.

-As of January 2019, 34 provincial AMRs have been listed and established, while local market supervision departments have also been clearly granted the power of AML enforcement within their jurisdictions.
+Currently, 34 provincial AMRs have been listed and established, while local market supervision departments have also been clearly granted the power of AML enforcement within their jurisdictions.
 Chinese AMEA, especially at provincial level, will be more active in investigating and dealing with monopoly agreements.